IBM/cp4i-workshop/exercise-app-connect/README.md

    [![](images/implementflow1.png)](images/implementflow1.png)

 4.9 Next you'll map the properties from  your model to the Salesforce Contact properties.
-The properties have the same names as their Salesforce equivalents so click on **Auto match fields** to complete the mapping.
+The properties have the same names as their Salesforce equivalents so click on **View Suggestions** and then **Apply Suggestions** to complete the mapping.
 Delete test populated for **Account ID**.

   [![](images/automatchfields.png)](images/automatchfields.png)